HenryLange/fantasy-nhl-optimizer/_posts/2025-09-01-project-plan-and-structure.md

 - Build a Fantasy NHL team optimizer tool using only R.
 - Explore player stats and projections to inform decisions.
 - Apply optimization and simulation techniques to select the best fantasy lineups.
-- Document progress and reflections on the blog each week (weekly posts every sunday).
+- Document progress and reflections on the blog each week (weekly posts every Sunday).

 ---